department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/eligibility.md

 </div>

-### Ready to apply?
+### How do I apply?

 <a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=vocational-rehabilitation-and-employment">Go to eBenefits to Apply</a>

-Learn about the application process and how to apply if you're a Servicemember who hasn't received your disability rating yet. <br>
+Learn how to apply if you're a Servicemember who hasn't received your disability rating yet. <br>
 [Find out how to apply](/employment/vocational-rehab-and-employment/apply-vre/).

 <br>